 - Credit Card – For small business owners, paying suppliers on time is essential, and many trade partners will only accept cash payments.
 If you use a business or personal credit card to pay for other expenses, this helps you free up the cash flow and avoid delays with these cash-only payments.

-- Line of Credit – If you need small amounts of money immediately or think you might in the future, a business or personal line of credit can be invaluable.
+- Line of Credit – If you need small amounts of money immediately or think you might in the future, a personal line of credit for business can be invaluable.
 You can usually apply online and get approved quickly.
 Interest is only due on the amount used, and the credit limit gets refreshed with each repayment.